The following policies are published on this page:

-The Director of Operations may discuss your complaint with any relevant parties (i.e. people directly involved in the complaint).
+We may discuss your complaint with any relevant parties (i.e. people directly involved in the complaint).
 However, we undertake to maintain full confidentiality beyond this and will not discuss you or your complaint with anyone outside The Community Council of Devon.

 7. Making a complaint: Stage two

 If you are not satisfied with our response at Stage One, then you can request that the complaint be taken to Stage Two.
 At Stage Two, your complaint will be reviewed and responded to by The Chief Executive, Elaine Cook.
 She may choose to review it with other Senior Managers of The Community Council of Devon.

 You can expect to receive an acknowledgement of your request to proceed to Stage Two within five working days, and you will receive a response within 20 working days.
 Once again, if we are unable to do this we will contact you and let you know the reasons for the delay.